vincentbarr/vincentbarr.github.com/about.md

 Hi, I'm Vincent.
 You can reach me at vincentvbarr at gmail dot com.
 On Twitter, I'm [@VincentBarr](https://twitter.com/vincentbarr?lang=en), and on LinkedIn, I'm still [Vincent Barr](https://www.linkedin.com/in/vincentbarr/).

 I built this site on Jekyll.
+This page, like most of my site, has not been updated in a long time.

 ##  Writing
 [Why Marketers Need to Be More Like Tour Guides](http://unbounce.com/podcast/your-visitors-travel-guide/)